vuepress/vuepress-theme-blog/docs/config/front-matter.md

 ```

 ## date

+- Type: `YYYY-MM-DD`
+- Default: `undefined`
+- Required: `false`

+Our recommended format is `YYYY-MM-DD`, but it actually accepts multi formats.
+VuePress is using `js-yaml` which follows standard yaml types, so you can find all available formats [here](https://yaml.org/type/timestamp.html).

 Date for the post.
-This will be used for permalink and displayed in the layout:
+This will be used for permalink, sorting and displayed in the layout:

 ![Date](../assets/date.png)